heydariha/kotlin-keycloak-protocol-mapper/README.md

 ##  Keycloak Custom Protocol Mapper with Kotlin and Gradle
 This repository contains an example <a href="https://github.com/keycloak/keycloak">Keycloak</a> Protocol Mapper to customize the JWT returned by Keycloak using Kotlin and Gradle.
+I only found examples built with Java and Maven around the Interwebs.

 This mapper enhances the JWT claim returned by the `http://{instance}/auth/realms/{realm}/protocol/openid-connect/token` endpoint so that it contains a mapping from a user's group memberships to the respective group roles.